HullUni-bioinformatics/MIG-Phylogenomics/README.md

 MfloSJF1 | 160426_K00166_0058_AH7WLVBBXX_8_TP-D7-005_TP-D5-003 |

 ### [Genome assembly scripts](https://github.com/lauraalazar/Meloidogyne_Genomes/tree/998e775cf2507f93a6d1c077d777ab2d874dba3e#meloidogyne_genomes)
-Genome assembly scripts by Dr. Laura Salazar are available [here](https://github.com/lauraalazar/Meloidogyne_Genomes/tree/998e775cf2507f93a6d1c077d777ab2d874dba3e#meloidogyne_genomes)
+Genome assembly scripts by Dr. Laura Salazar are available [here](https://github.com/lauraalazar/Meloidogyne_Genomes/tree/998e775cf2507f93a6d1c077d777ab2d874dba3e#meloidogyne_genomes).
+The genome assembly files are in [this repository](https://github.com/HullUni-bioinformatics/MIG-Phylogenomics/tree/master/meloidogyne_assemblies).

 ### Quality trimmed paired read file
 These were used for mapping of genes and of contig pairs, based on raw read libraries indicated by +  .
 They are available in [this location](https://1drv.ms/f/s!An9b1MJGDGMhgQU6nCh-hCDFkjuU) until 25/6/2018.
 Aternatively, they can be created in notebook 2.